Back to Simplify Life Index

 Remember that you’re not running a restaurant.
 If you can

-accommodate someone in your house easily, like leaving the raisins
+accommodate someone in your house easily, like leaving the

-But be careful about being over-accommodating with picky eaters.
-I
+without, that’s fine.
+But be careful about being over-accommodating

-always have items like tuna, pasta, canned beans, rice cups that can
+with picky eaters.
+I always have items like tuna, pasta, canned beans,

-be microwaved in a minute, etc. in my house.
-If someone absolutely
+rice cups that can be microwaved in a minute, etc. in my house.
+If

-doesn’t want what I’ve meal-planned on a particular night, I either whip
+someone absolutely doesn’t want what I’ve meal-planned on a

-up a quick substitute meal (with the emphasis on quick) or if I’m feeling
+particular night, I either whip up a quick substitute meal (with the

-over-extended and that person is able, they make it themselves.
+able, they make it themselves.

 5.

 Write up a “Favorite Meals” list.
-Grab a sheet of paper and begin jotting
+Grab a sheet of paper and begin

-recipe (Pinterest, recipe book name and page, etc.) Try to come up
+the recipe (Pinterest, recipe book name and page, etc.) Try to come up

 with 21 meals…and choose meals from that list.
 If you’re feeling really